 10 Years of Green Impact

 The University of Sheffield has taken part in Green Impact since 2009/2010, as part of our behaviour change strategy to reduce our carbon emissions.
-We have committed to a 43% carbon emission reduction by 2020 which we are on track to achieve.
 Over the 10 years of Green Impact projects at Sheffield, we have saved 3 million kg of CO2 through these staff sustainability projects.

 Green Impact is a great way of staff getting directly involved in changing sustainability outcomes on the ground and in their workplaces!